karanheera/Customer-Feedback-Insights/README.md

-# Customer Feedback Analysis via CSV App : <br> (Using Python & Streamlit)
+# Customer-Feedback-Insights : <br> (Using Python & Streamlit)

+**Unlock the Hidden Truth in Your Customer Feedback: Instant Sentiment Analysis & Visualizations!**

 ## Description

-This app allows businesses and companies to analyze and visualize customer feedback from CSV files.
-It categorizes the feedback into **positive**, **neutral**, and **negative** sentiments and provides visualizations such as bar plots and pie charts to help stakeholders quickly identify sentiment trends and gain actionable insights.
+Transform your customer feedback into actionable insights with this powerful analysis tool!
+Upload your CSV file, and watch as it automatically categorizes reviews into positive, neutral, and negative sentiments.
+Visualize your data with stunning charts, compare feedback year-over-year, and easily download filtered data for your reports.
+Say goodbye to guesswork and discover exactly where your business stands with your customers.
+Start making smarter decisions now!

 ### Key Features:
 - **Sentiment Analysis**: Automatically classifies feedback into **positive**, **neutral**, and **negative** sentiments.